XAU

 Why does the ZAR gold price move so much?

 The ZAR gold price is subject to a double amplification effect.
-When global uncertainty rises, gold prices tend to increase in USD while the rand simultaneously weakens against the dollar as investors flee emerging market assets.
-This means the ZAR gold price surges on both the rising gold price and the falling rand.
-Conversely, during risk-on periods, both effects can reverse.
+When global uncertainty rises, gold prices increase in USD while the rand simultaneously weakens against the dollar as investors exit emerging market assets.
+The ZAR gold price surges on both the rising gold price and the falling rand.
+During risk-on periods, both effects reverse.
 This dynamic makes gold a particularly powerful hedge for South African investors concerned about rand depreciation.

 How is gold taxed in South Africa?

-In South Africa, profits from selling gold (including Krugerrands, bars, and ETFs) are subject to capital gains tax.
-For individuals, only 40% of the net capital gain is included in taxable income, which means the effective maximum tax rate on gold gains is approximately 18% (40% inclusion rate multiplied by the 45% top marginal rate).
-There is also an annual exclusion of R40,000 for individuals.
+Profits from selling gold (including Krugerrands, bars, and ETFs) are subject to capital gains tax.
+For individuals, only 40% of the net capital gain is included in taxable income, producing an effective maximum tax rate of approximately 18% (40% inclusion rate multiplied by the 45% top marginal rate).
+There is an annual exclusion of R40,000.
 VAT of 15% applies to Krugerrands and gold coins but not to gold bars traded between VAT-registered dealers.